-Credit Hours Completed if full-
+Credit Hours

-By the end of the: time
+By the end of the: Completed if full-time

 1 st Academic Semester 9

-2 nd Academic 18
+2 nd Academic Semester 18

-Semester

-3 rd Academic 27
+3 rd Academic Semester 27

-Semester

 The number of credit hours completed will be reviewed at the end of the spring semester each academic year.
 Students who fail to meet the minimum standards will be suspended from receiving financial aid until the deficient credit hours are satisfactorily completed.
 Summer credits may be counted toward meeting requirements for the previous academic year.